Dale Earnhardt, Inc.: Car No. 15 history

 For 2006, the No. 15 team moved to a part-time status, entering ten races but only qualifying for seven.
-Paul Menard, DEI's Busch Series driver drove and sponsorship was provided by Menards and PPG Paints.
-Menard finished seventh at the Atlanta Motor Speedway and moved to full-time in 2007.
+Paul Menard, DEI's Busch Series driver, drove and sponsorship was provided by Menards and PPG Paints.
+Menard finished 7th at Atlanta and moved to full-time in 2007.
 After the merger of Ginn Racing and DEI, the No. 15 team absorbed the owner points of the No. 14 car (formerly driven by Sterling Marlin), so they would be guaranteed a spot in each race for the remainder of the 2007 season.
 After the 2008 season, Menard took his talents and sponsorship to Yates Racing driving the No. 98 Ford.
 The DEI No. 15 team was disbanded.

-Car No. 15 Results
+Car No. 15 results

 Car No. 81 history

-In 2003, DEI debuted the No. 81 car sponsored by Kraft Foods for the Tropicana 400 at Chicagoland Speedway in July, with driver Jason Keller failing to qualify for the event.
-Pairing crew chief Kevin Manion with longtime Petty Enterprises driver John Andretti, the No. 81 made its first and only Winston Cup start three weeks later in the Brickyard 400.
-Andretti crashed after 46 laps and finished 43rd.
+During the 2003 season, DEI fielded the No. 81 Chevrolet for two races, with Kraft Foods as the main sponsor.
+The team first attempted to race at Chicagoland with Jason Keller behind the wheel, but he failed to qualify.
+John Andretti drove the No. 81 car at the 2003 Brickyard 400, but finished 43rd after being involved in an accident on lap 46.